LayerXcom/safety-oracle/README.md

 ## Adversary Oracle

-Adversary oracle is a family of algorithms based on the simulation of an adversary.
+Adversary oracles is a family of algorithms based on the simulation of an adversary.

 ### Adversary Oracle (straightforward)
 Ref: [ethereum/cbc-casper](https://github.com/ethereum/cbc-casper/blob/master/casper/safety_oracles/adversary_oracle.py)